Er-Priyanshi-Gupta/BiteBliss/README.md

 - **Frameworks/Libraries:** Bootstrap (for styling), Vanilla JS
 - **Hosting:** GitHub Pages / Netlify / Vercel

-## Contributing
-Contributions are welcome!
-Feel free to submit a pull request or report issues.

 ## License
 This project is licensed under the MIT License.